stevetarver/stevetarver.github.io/_posts/2015-09-12-coffeescript-coverage.md

 ## Where to start?

-I've written an example implementation at https://github.com/stevetarver/example-grunt-browserify-coffee-coverage that I will be pulling code snippets from.
+I've written an example implementation [here](https://github.com/stevetarver/example-grunt-browserify-coffee-coverage) that I will be pulling code snippets from.
 Clone it, follow the README and check out the facilities it provides.
 This article follows the README pretty closely - you could skip this article and just read the README.

 Developing the project went pretty much as follows